jaketae/jaketae.github.io/_posts/2020-06-12-gibbs-sampling.md

 (x_1^0, x_2^0, x_3^0, \cdots x_n^0)
 $$

 The superscripts are all 0 since this is the first "sample" we will start off with.
-Theoretically, it doesn't matter what these random numbers are---asymptotically speaking, we should still be abe to approximate the final distribution, especially if given the fact that we take burn-in into account.
+Theoretically, it doesn't matter what these random numbers are---asymptotically speaking, we should still be able to approximate the final distribution, especially if given the fact that we take burn-in into account.

 On the first iteration, we will begin by sampling from the first probability distribution.